benlasko/Capstone-2/README.md

 ### So text like this:
 1. @USAirways 2 hours and counting waiting to get into a gate in Philadelphia.
 Just icing on the cake for a miserable flight experience
-2. In his house at R'lyeh dead Cthulhu waits dreaming.
+2. @VirginAmerica why are your first fares in May over three times more than other carriers when all seats are available to select???
 3. To be or not to be?
-4. @VirginAmerica why are your first fares in May over three times more than other carriers when all seats are available to select???

 ### Becomes:
 1. hour counting waiting get gate philadelphia icing cake miserable experience
-2. house rlyeh dead cthulhu wait dreaming
+2. first fare may time carrier seat available select
 3. ''
-4. first fare may time carrier seat available select

 ### Line 3 is a good example of why natural language processing can be difficult.